JohnReyGimenez/Mastermind/README.md

   - Extracted common logic (e.g., `update_guess`, `update_feedback`) into a `GameLogic` module for reuse across classes.
 - **Error Handling**:
   - Added input validation for guesses and feedback to prevent crashes.

 ---

-## Lessons Learned
-- **ANSI Escape Codes**: Learned how to handle hidden characters added by the `colorize` gem to ensure proper string alignment.
-- **UI Design**: Gained experience in designing a clean and user-friendly terminal interface.
-- **Refactoring**: Improved code readability and maintainability by reducing duplication and separating concerns.
-- **Feedback Logic**: Developed a deeper understanding of how to process and display feedback in a code-breaking game.

----